 The Guardian

 About 0.2% of 500 fathers in the UK have been victims of misattributed paternity.
-A series of government-approved DNA tests shows that about one out of half-a-thousand dads are raising someone else’s child accidentally.
+A series of government-approved DNA tests show that about one out of half-a-thousand dads are raising someone else’s child accidentally.

 7. A 1990s study ranges paternity fraud in Mexico at 11.8%